KhartesViewer/khartes/README.md

 To begin, bring up the TIFF loader dialog by selecting the `File / Create volume from TIFF files...` menu item.

-The dialog box will still have the same settings as you entered last time.
+The dialog box may still retain the settings that you entered last time.
 This means that you must do the following before proceeding:

 **Important step**: Check the `Step` settings in the TIFF loader dialog.
-These must all be set to 1, to ensure that you create a high-resolution data volume.
+These must all be set to 1, to ensure that you will create a high-resolution data volume.
 If you had previously  set the `Step` values to something different, you must set them all back to 1 now.